devu123/Text_Extraction_using_OCR/README.md

-# AsurionTeam2
+# Text Extraction using OCR

-This repository is to hold the modules for optical character recognition and extraction of model number from images of appliances provided by Asurion, in collaboration with Georgia Tech as a sponsored project.
+This repository is to hold the modules for optical character recognition and extraction of model number from images of appliances.
 ___
 `accuracy_test_on_entire_dataset_using_pytesseract.ipynb` and `accuracy_test_on_entire_dataset_using_easyocr.ipynb` are
 two jupyter notebooks that use pytesseract and easyocr libraries respectively for extracting text from images and locate model number for that extracted text.